Islamic State video turns British attention to banned group

 "If you look at all the people who do go off and try to set off bombs or do become involved in terrorist activity, you find that at some point in their past an awful lot of them have been involved in the group," Pantucci told Reuters.

-Pantucci, author of "We Love Death As You Love Life", a study of Britain's suburban militants, said this did not mean that all al-Muhajiroun members gravitated toward violence.
+Pantucci, author of "We Love Death As You Love Life", a study of Britain's suburban militants, said this did not mean that all al-Muhajiroun members gravitated towards violence.

 In fact, many of those later convicted of terrorism offences had already stopped participating in the group, fed up with its lack of action and focus on protests, Pantucci said.